Social media has transformed the culinary arts by providing chefs and food industry professionals new methods for sharing their craft.

 “Her story was moving for me,” Alessandra says.
 “It showed me the real-world impact of what I was doing.”

-This interaction motivated her to continue growing her reach and posting daily.
+This interaction motivated her to continue posting daily and growing her reach.

-Chef Maddy's journey started in a different way, with a personal food blog covering her meals, a trip to Ebbio Farm in Tuscany, and life in New York City.
-Her relatable, day-to-day posts as a culinary student resonated with viewers.
+Chef Maddy's journey started in a different way, with a personal food blog showing off a trip to Ebbio Farm in Tuscany, the meals she ate, and her life in New York City.
+It was her relatable posts as a culinary student, however, that really resonated with viewers.

-While many people follow for the behind-the-scenes content, others come for the educational aspect.
+While many people follow these food-fluencers for their behind-the-scenes content, others come for the educational aspect.
 Alessandra, for instance, provides step-by-step tutorials.
 One of her most viral videos featured her processing chicken and seafood for meal prep.
-These visceral, hands-on moments help viewers connect with the reality of cooking—reminding them of the origins of their food, whether plant or animal.
+These visceral, hands-on moments help viewers connect with the reality of cooking — reminding them of the origins of their food, whether plant or animal.

 “People don’t often get to see how we actually do these things,” Alessandra says.
 “Showing that side of culinary school was eye-opening for a lot of people.
 I realized people wanted to learn along with me, and that pushed me to create more educational content.”